 ABG proposed a design incorporating a Webwall geocell facia reinforced using Trigrid EX Geogrid and with structural drainage achieved using Fildrain geocomposite.
 The proposal was developed to meet all the site requirements, and ABG provided full detailed design and supervision of the construction.

 Webwall geocell is a three dimensional cellular confinement system designed specifically for building and facing reinforced earth systems.
-Webwall uses site won material in its honeycomb cellular structure as backfill, reducing the requirement to import expensive quarried aggregates.
+Webwall contains site won backfill material in its honeycomb cellular structure, reducing the requirement to import expensive quarried aggregates.

 Fildrain drainage geocomposite was used behind the wall to control groundwater pressures.